Kellytom/FileNameTagging/README.md

 ## Proposed Convention for File Naming with Tags
 ### File Name Tagging

+>"It belongs to the wise man to order things."

 I have considered long (several months) and hard (for me) how to organize my files.
 Here I want to propose a "standard" for filenames that would allow sorting files by tags or labels.
-The operating systems and programs involved include Windows, ios Dropbox, Google Drive, Evernote, and others.
-The other operating systems are ones I don't use: Linux, any ix, OS X, etc. so I am ignorant of their details.
+The operating systems and programs involved include Windows, ios, Dropbox, Google Drive, Evernote, and others.
+The other operating systems are ones I don't use: Linux, any *nix, OS X, etc. so I am ignorant of their details.

 I propose ending filenames with the tags.
-The filenames are then sorted in reverse order.
+The filenames are then sorted on the tags, not the filename.
 The standard can be used for bookmarks, posts, or filenames, or anything that needs to be organized.

 #### Level 1: